pseudomuto/gooey/README.md

 - Thread-safe operations and proper resource cleanup

 The SpinGroup examples demonstrate:
-- Sequential task execution using real Spinner instances
+- Sequential task execution using mixed TaskComponent instances (Spinner and Progress)
+- **Mixed Component Usage**: Combine indefinite tasks (Spinners) with definite tasks (Progress bars) in the same workflow
+- **Definite vs Indefinite Tasks**: Use Progress bars for tasks with known steps/completion and Spinners for unpredictable operations
-- Custom spinner configurations for each task (colors, renderers, intervals)
+- Custom component configurations for each task (colors, renderers, intervals, widths)
-- Error handling with automatic failure detection and early termination
+- Error handling with automatic failure detection, visual feedback (red ✗), and early termination
 - Frame integration for organized display with nested frames
+- **Success and Failure States**: Visual indicators show green checkmarks (✓) for success and red crossmarks (✗) for failures
-- Simplified API with `Run()` and `RunInFrame()` methods
+- Polymorphic API with `Run()` and `RunInFrame()` methods that work with any TaskComponent
 - Thread-safe task addition and execution

 ## Architecture